janzeteachesit/redefining-the-classroom/elem/code_org-unplugged.md

   - [U9 - Relay Programming](https://drive.google.com/open?id=0BysMfTbvAUUVcTVqTmotSm5waVU)
   - [U10 - The Internet](https://drive.google.com/open?id=0BysMfTbvAUUVbTlKQjVlYWhkVmc)

-[CS Fundamentals Unplugged](https://code.org/curriculum/unplugged) - We've compiled a list of all of our unplugged lessons for you to use in your classroom.
-Now you can teach the fundamentals of computer science, whether you have computers in your classroom or not!
-Try using these lessons as a stand alone course or as complementary lessons for any computer science course.
+[CS Fundamentals Unplugged](https://code.org/curriculum/unplugged) - list of unplugged lessons for use in the classroom.
+The lessons can be used as a stand alone course or as complementary lessons for any computer science course.
 - [Curriculum Book](https://code.org/curriculum/docs/k-5/complete_compressed.pdf) - 441 Pages
 - [Answer Keys](https://code.org/curriculum/docs/k-5/teacherKeyComplete.pdf) - 45 pages